Adaptive Binary-Ternary Quantization: Introduction

-Recently, several techniques have been introduced in the literature to solve the storage and computational limitations of edge devices.
+Recently, several techniques have been introduced in the literature to solve the storage and computational limitations of the edge devices.
 Among them, quantization methods focus on representing the weights of a neural network in lower precision than the usual $32$-bits float representation, saving on the memory footprint of the model.
-Binary quantization \cite{courbariaux2015binaryconnect}, \cite{hubara2016binarized}, \cite{XNORNet}, \cite{DoReFaNet}, \cite{ABCNet} represent weights with 1 bit precision and ternary quantization \cite{TerConnect}, \cite{TWN}, \cite{TTQ} with 2 bits precision.
+Binary quantization \cite{courbariaux2015binaryconnect}, \cite{hubara2016binarized}, \cite{XNORNet}, \cite{DoReFaNet}, \cite{ABCNet}, \cite{darabi2018regularized} represent weights with 1 bit precision and ternary quantization \cite{TerConnect}, \cite{TWN}, \cite{TTQ} with 2 bits precision.
 While the latter frameworks lead to significant memory reduction compared to their full precision counterpart, they are constrained to quantize the model with 1 bit or 2 bits, on demand.
-We relax this constraint, and present Smart Ternary Quantization (STQ) that allows mixing 1 bit and 2 bits layers while training the network.
+We relax this constraint, and present Smart Quantization (SQ) that allows adapting layers to 1 bit and 2 bits while training the network.
 Consequently, this approach automatically quantizes weights into binary or ternary depending upon a trainable control parameter.
 We show that this approach leads to mixed bit precision models that beats ternary networks both in terms of accuracy and memory consumption.
-Here we only focus on quantizing layers because it is easier to implement layer-wise quantization at inference time after training.
-However, this method can be adapted for mixed precision training of sub-network, block, filter, or weight easily.
-To the best of our knowledge this is the first attempt to design a single training algorithm for low-bit mixed precision training.
+Here we only focus on quantizing layers because it is more feasible to implement layer-wise quantization at inference time after training.
+However, this method can be also adapted for mixed precision training of sub-network, block, filter, or weight.